 If you work for the New Zealand government (including armed forces and consular services) different rules may apply.

 Private and government pensions, NZ Super, sickness plan payment (including accident and disability plans) etc. are generally fully taxable in Canada.
-The NZ payer should deduct 15% withholding tax, but if you can prove that the payment would have been taxed at a lower rate (or not taxable at all) had you been a resident then you should be able to get the withholding reduced.
+The NZ payer should deduct 15% withholding tax, but if you can prove that the payment would have been taxed at a lower rate (or not taxable at all) had you been a resident of NZ then you should be able to get the withholding reduced.

 Most NZ banks will be happy to allow you to keep your bank accounts and credit card open.
 We recommend that you retain a bank account for at least a year after you leave so that you can make any final tax payments etc. You should notify your bank that you are no longer tax resident in NZ.
 NZ banks may deduct 10% withholding tax on any interest paid.
 Interest is taxable income in Canada.

 If you sell your NZ principal residence before you depart then you should have no issues and no tax is usually payable.

 If you vacate your NZ principal residence but it doesn’t sell until after you become a Canadian tax resident you should also have no tax problems.
 This requires a disclosure on your Canadian tax return, but should not result in any tax unless you have had to hold it for a long period or turned it into a rental.